Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 “And we’re not scared to move on ‘ta somethin’ new,” Gorku added.
 “Life is short, after all.”

 “...Well, then.”
-Preed looked like Gorku’s attitude was very alien to him---and considering he’d spent thirty years running one remote eatery, Leemu could believe that---but also inspired.
+Preed looked like Gorku’s attitude was very alien to him - and considering he’d spent thirty years running one remote eatery, Leemu could believe that - but also inspired.
 “I will need to make arrangements, notify my suppliers… I will be very busy for a few days, I think.”

 “I’ll need ‘ta hand the gym over to someone.
 Mebbe Erik?
 He’s responsible an’ he’s pretty keen on stayin’ out in space!”